 Comparing herself to George Clooney – the world’s favourite silver fox – the Maid star said that she was initially advised against going for it, but she persisted.
 “My managers had actually said to me, ‘It’s not time’.
 And I said, ‘I think you’re wrong, and I’m going to be more powerful if I embrace where I am right now.’”
 So, she followed her gut and let her natural hair colour take over and she has absolutely no regrets.
 Echoing something beauty writer Sali Hughes said of her decision to go grey, MacDowell commented that she’s “never felt more powerful”.

 “Once I did it, it was just so clear to me that my instincts were right because I’ve never felt more powerful.
 I feel more honest.
 I feel like I’m not pretending.
 I feel like I’m embracing right where I am.
 I feel really comfortable.
 And in a lot of ways, I think it’s more striking on my face.
 I just feel like it suits me.”

-As for her own inspiration for the look, MacDowell fell down an internet rabbit hole with Instagram providing plenty of fodder for her team of accomplished hairdressers.
+As for her own hair inspiration (or hair-spiration, if you will), MacDowell fell down an internet rabbit hole with Instagram providing plenty of fodder for her team of accomplished hairdressers.
 “I couldn’t really find any famous women online.
 The inspiration I was getting was from people that are not famous.
 I started looking on Instagram… I was looking at real women out there who were transitioning to grey, as well as younger women in their 50s who were choosing to go natural.”